crowdfavorite-mirrors/wp-powerpress/readme.txt

 === Blubrry PowerPress Podcasting plugin ===
 Contributors: amandato, blubrry
 Tags: podcasting, podcast, podcaster, itunes, enclosure, zune, iphone, youtube, viddler, blip.tv, ustream, podcasting, audio, video, rss2, feed, player, media, rss, mp3, music, embed, feedburner, statistics, stats, flv, flash, id3, episodes, blubrry, webm, mp4, m4v, wordpressmu, mu, wordpress mu, multisite, multi site, mediacaster, post, plugin, posts, simple, social, dashboard, TSG, Buzzsprout, MTR, WP-boxCast, CastMyBlog, simple podcasting, seriously simple podcasting, seriously-simple-podcasting, podlove, podcast.de
-Requires at least: 3.0
+Requires at least: 3.6
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 5.0.9
+Stable tag: 6.0.1
 Donate link: http://create.blubrry.com/
 License: GPLv2 or later

-Blubrry PowerPress brings the essential features for podcasting to WordPress including full iTunes support, web audio/video media players and more.
+Blubrry PowerPress brings the essential features for podcasting to WordPress including full iTunes support, Web audio/video media players and more.

 == Description ==

 Blubrry PowerPress brings the essential features for podcasting to WordPress.
-Developed by podcasters for podcasters, PowerPress offers full iTunes support, web audio/video media players and more.
+Developed by podcasters for podcasters, PowerPress offers full iTunes support, Web audio/video media players, exclusive subscribe tools, podcasting SEO features and more.

 =  PowerPress Key Features  =
-- Full iTunes Support: Adds iTunes compliant podcast feeds to your WordPress blog.
+- Full iTunes support: Adds iTunes compliant podcast feeds to your WordPress blog.
-- Integrated HTML5 and Flash Media Players: Audio/video web players with embed support from sites such as YouTube and Ustream.tv.
+- Integrated HTML5 Media Players: Audio/video Web players with embed support from sites such as YouTube.
-- HTML5 video support: Add both mp4 and webm media to each episode for maximum platform compatibility
+- Subscribe tools: Create subscribe page with our exclusive subscribe shortcode embed and subscribe sidebar widget optimized for responsive websites, high-resolution screens and Apple Retina displays.
+- Podcasting SEO: Improve discovery of your podcast on search engines such as Google, and with the iTunes podcast directory.
-- Advanced and Default Mode: Simplfy settings using only the defaults, or harness all the potential of podcasting with Advanced Mode.
+- Advanced and default mode: Simplify settings using only the defaults, or harness all the potential of podcasting with Advanced Mode.
-- Media Modifiers: Easily add, modify and remove podcasts form blog posts and pages.
+- Media modifiers: Easily add, modify and remove podcasts from blog posts and pages.
 - Migration tools: Quickly migrate from PodPress, Blogger or Movable Type without losing episodes.
 - Multi-podcast support: Create separate podcasts by category (Category Podcasting) or by media format (Podcast Channels).
-- Post Type and Taxonomy podcasting options, create podcasts from custom post types and taxonomies.
+- Post type and taxonomy podcasting: Create podcasts from custom post types and taxonomies.
-- Supported Media Formats: mp3, m4a, mp4, m4v, webm, ogg, oga, ogv, wma, ra, mp4a, m4v, mp4v, mpg, asf, avi, wmv, flv, swf, mov, divx, 3gp, midi, wav, aa, pdf, torrent, m4b, m4r, epub.
 - *Media Statistics: Get FREE Blubrry Media Statistics from your WordPress dashboard.
-* Languages supported: English, Danish, French, Simplified Chinese, Italian ([Want to translate PowerPress?](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/))
+- Languages supported: English, Danish, French, Simplified Chinese, Italian, Romanian, Russian, Brazilian Portuguese ([Want to translate PowerPress?](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/))

 *The Blubrry basic statistics service is FREE.
 Our [Premium Statistics Service](https://secure.blubrry.com/podcast-statistics-premium/), which includes [RawVoice Certified Statistics](http://create.blubrry.com/resources/podcast-media-download-statistics/rawvoice-certified/), U.S. downloads, trending and exporting, is available for $5 month.

 =  Full iTunes Support!  =
-iTunes can make up between 50 and 95 percent of a podcaster's audience.
-PowerPress comes with the following iTunes specific features.
+Blubrry PowerPress fully supports iTunes, which set the standard and is required for podcasting.
+PowerPress comes with the following iTunes specific features:

 * iTunes compliant podcast feeds: The appropriate tags are added to your feeds so your iTunes listing looks great.
-* Optimized iTunes Summary: Converts your blog post content to a format suited for viewing in iTunes ([learn more](http://create.blubrry.com/resources/powerpress/powerpress-settings/itunes/))
+* Optimized iTunes summary: Converts your blog-post content to a format suited for viewing in iTunes ([learn more](http://create.blubrry.com/resources/powerpress/powerpress-settings/itunes/)).
-* Upload iTunes Artwork: Upload and change your iTunes artwork directly from within PowerPress settings.
+* Tunes artwork: Upload and manage your iTunes artwork directly from within PowerPress settings.
-* iTunes podcasting fully supported including the latest [Apple iTunes podcasting specifications](http://www.powerpresspodcast.com/2012/05/10/itunes-podcasting-specifications-changed-may-2012-what-that-means-for-podcasting/).
+* iTunes podcasting: Fully supported, including the latest [Apple iTunes podcasting specifications](http://www.powerpresspodcast.com/2012/05/10/itunes-podcasting-specifications-changed-may-2012-what-that-means-for-podcasting/).
 * Feed Episode Maximizer: Increase the number of episodes viewed on iTunes while decreasing the byte size of your feeds.

 =  Integrated Media Players  =
-Blubrry PowerPress includes extensive web player options to display your podcast audio and video in your web pages.
+Blubrry PowerPress includes extensive Web player options to display your podcast audio and video in your Web pages.

-* 7 Audio Players: Pick from 7 audio players including [MediaElement.js](http://mediaelementjs.com/), [1 Pixel Out Player](http://wpaudioplayer.com/whatsnew) and HTML5 audio player.
+* Audio players: Pick from MediaElement.js, native HTML5 audio or 1 Pixel Out Player.
-* 4 Video Players: Pick between [MediaElement.js](http://mediaelementjs.com/), HTML5 video, Flow Player Classic Flash player or [VideoJS](http://wordpress.org/extend/plugins/videojs-html5-video-player-for-wordpress/).
+* Video players: Pick from MediaElement.js, native HTML5 video or VideoJS.
-* Position player above or below your post content.
+* Post positioning: Position player above or below your content.
-* Place the player exactly where you want by adding the `[powerpress]` shortcode tag directly in your post content.
+* [Player shortcode](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/shortcode/): Place the player exactly where you want by adding the `[powerpress]` shortcode directly into your post content.
+* [Playlist player shortcode](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/powerpress-playlist-shortcode/): Include a playlist of your latest podcast episodes utilizing the `[powerpress_playlist]` shortcode in any page or post.
-* Add video embeds from sites such as YouTube, Blip.tv and Ustream.tv.
+* Embeds: Add embeds from sites such as YouTube.
-* Provides download, play in new window, and embed links.
+* Links: Provide download, play in new window and embed links.
+* Audio formats supported: mp3, m4a, oga (ogg audio), opus.
-* Player formats supported: mp3, m4v, mp4, m4a, webm, ogg, ogv, oga, wma, mov, pdf, swf, avi, mpeg, epub and more.
+* Video formats supported: m4v, mp4, webm, ogv (ogg video).

 = Integrates with Blubrry's Services =
 Make your life easier by adding our FREE or paid media hosting and statistics services to streamline your podcast productivity.